 A fair value estimate project may require staff assistance depending on the size and structure of a business, but it’s also reasonable to expect an appropriate amount of partner involvement.

 A high staff-to-partner ratio may indicate that a partner will, out of necessity, spend most of their time reviewing the work of others instead of personally impacting and influencing your conclusions.

 A fair value measurement can often only be considered acceptable and hold up under scrutiny if the valuation professional understands your industry.

-Differences in the above chart can drive significant differences in value conclusion, which makes it imperative that a professional be familiar with the industry in which he or she is working.
+Differences in the above chart can drive significant differences in value conclusion, which makes it imperative that a professional be familiar with the industry in which they work.

-Restaurant A rents its facility, which drives a systematic difference between the two restaurants in terms of EBITDA.
-This is because its rent is above the line and depreciation resulting from ownership is added back.
-Restaurant A is also not required to pay a franchise or coop marketing fee in addition to local advertising.
+Restaurant A rents its facility, which drives a systematic difference between the two restaurants in terms of earnings before interest, taxes, depreciation, and amortization (EBITDA).
+This is because rent is an expense reported above the line, and depreciation resulting from ownership is added back to EBITDA, but the reality is both restaurants require a physical presence.
+Restaurant A also isn’t required to pay a franchise or co-op marketing fee in addition to local advertising.

 Restaurant B owns its property, making it in part a real estate company with returns allocated to the business asset and real-property investment.